ros2/design/articles/content_filtering.md

   This `use_sim_time` can be supported local callbacks, it does not have to use `/parameter_events` at all.

 - User frontend (rclcpp/rclpy)
   User API will be added to manage filtering configuration, so that user application can set its own filter_expression and expression_parameters.
 Also using AsyncParametersClient::on_parameter_event, user can take care of the parameter event with user callback only for filtered parameter events.
 It should be compatible interface for user application even if rmw_implementation does not support ContentFilteredTopic.
-If rmw_impelementation does not support ContentFilteredTopic, `rcl` will take care of filtering instead based on fitlering expression and parameters.
+If rmw_implementation does not support ContentFilteredTopic, `rcl` will take care of filtering instead based on filtering expression and parameters.

 - Filtering Expression and Parameters
-  User can specify node name and parameter name to filter the parameter evetns.
+  User can specify node name and parameter name to filter the parameter events.
-  - [T.B.D] This needs to be discussed more, if user should be able to filter arbitrary parameter or not. if to support any expression and parameter, it means that `rcl` needs to have DDS standard expression and parameter filtering function.
+  - ***This needs to be discussed more, if user should be able to filter arbitrary parameter or not.***

 <img src="../img/content_filter/parameter_event_sequence_with_filter.png">